Monitoring Docker, OpenShift and Kubernetes - Version 5.2 (Storage usage and alerts)

 Under Review

-you will find new dashboard Storage
+you will find a new dashboard Storage

 that will show you information about used storage on the disk,